brucemack/kc1fsz-rc1/README.md

 transmitter before the "static crash" is broadcast.
 If this detection can be made quickly enough we can avoid the need to create delayed versions of the receive audio stream.
+More on the topic of delay is provided in a later section.

 It turns out that Motorola created a custom IC to address this need.
 The IC is called either the M7716 or the M6709,